badge showing QUITTR achievements and positive user feedback

 The benefits of not masturbating are mainly about giving your body and brain a much-needed break to heal.
 This healing is especially crucial if masturbation has become an uncontrollable habit that interferes with daily life.

 For men, not masturbating can create a sharp, temporary boost in testosterone and help restore physical sensitivity.
-A clinical study in the Journal of Zhejiang University Science found that men's hormone levels spiked by 145.7% on the 7th day of not masturbating.
+A 2003 study of 28 men (Jiang et al., Journal of Zhejiang University Science) found that serum testosterone temporarily reached approximately 146% of baseline on the 7th day of abstinence, before returning to normal levels.
+This finding has not been replicated in larger studies.

 For women, not masturbating gives the nerves in the clitoris time to rest and restores the ability to enjoy a gentle, human touch.
 Studies in the Journal of Sexual Medicine indicate that not masturbating allows the sensory nerves around the clitoral area to heal and regain sensitivity to gentle touches.